mario-to-lowercase/MicroDoc/readme.md

     }
   ```
 ### 🎨 credits
 - Description: Toggles the display of credits.
-When set to true, the credits `Made with MicroDoc` will be shown in the footer.
+When set to true, the credits `Made with Microblog` will be shown in the footer.
 - Example:
   ```json
     "credits": true